mengirena/Javascript30/readme.md

 * Use `Array.from(arrayLike)` to create an array of an iterable object

 * Use [spread operator](https://dev.to/sagar/three-dots---in-javascript-26ci) `[...nodeList]` can also make the nodeList to be a list

+* Use [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) to unpack values from an array.

+* The initial value as a parameter of a `reduce()` function can be an object.